 25% Increase Over Previous Year’s Record Keeps Pace With Covid-19-Related Demand

 The network of 200 nonprofits that are supplied by the Second Harvest Food Bank of Lehigh Valley and Northeast Pennsylvania has never turned away someone in need of food assistance due to lack of supply.
-In the fiscal year that ended on June 30, 2020, it took a 25% increase in distribution over the prior year to continue its 38-year streak of increases over the prior year to keep pace with the need in the six counties served by the program run by the Community Action Committee of the Lehigh Valley.
+In the fiscal year that ended on June 30, 2020, it took a 25% increase in distribution over the prior year to continue its 38-year streak of increases over the prior year to keep pace with the need in the six counties served by the program run by the Community Action Lehigh Valley.

 Despite the ravages of the deadly coronavirus, Second Harvest was able to continue to increase the distribution of more nutritious fresh products, including 1.3 million pounds of fruits and vegetables and 17,000 gallons of milk.
 In the fiscal year that ended June 30, the Food Bank also provided a monthly box of food, popularly called “Sunshine Boxes,” funded by the federal Commodities Supplemental Feeding Program, to 2,400 low-income seniors (27,557 boxes total) and a weekly package of food to 865 low-income school children to help them bridge the gap between Friday’s school lunch program and Monday’s school breakfast.